 LEAs may consider interpreters as professionals, regardless of their certification/assessment level.
-However, to be reimbursed at the professional level, a sign language interpreter for students who are deaf/hard of hearing must meet one the following criteria:
+However, to be reimbursed at the professional level, a sign language interpreter for students who are deaf/hard of hearing must meet one the following criteria: be registered with the Kansas Commission for the Deaf and Hard of Hearing.

-Accepted Certifications for reimbursement as a Professional Interpreter:
+Accepted Certifications for reimbursement as A Professional Interpreter:

 - EIPA (Educational Interpreter Performance Assessment): 3.5 minimum on performance.

 Must retake every five years unless score is 5.0 - ESSE (Educational Signed Skills Evaluation): 4.0 minimum on BOTH receptive and overall expressive (ESSE:R plus ESSE:I or ESSE:T).
-Must retake every five years unless score is 5.0 in both receptive and overall. - Kansas Commission for the Deaf and Hard of Hearing: Full and current registration; KQAS (Kansas Quality Assurance Screening) 4.0 minimum on EITHER interpretation or transliteration The KCDHH supervision plan is only accepted for ESSE or EIPA scores of 3.0 or more. - RID (Registry of Interpreters for the Deaf): NIC (National Interpreter Certification) or Ed:K-12, current membership. - Missouri Interpreter License, Advanced or Master/Comprehensive only. - Certifications by other states may be accepted, must be current. - A two-year Professional Development Plan is available twice for interpreters who scored at least a 3.0 on the EIPA, or on both sections of the ESSE, to allow them to be reimbursed as professionals while developing their skills to the needed levels.
+Must retake every five years unless score is 5.0 in both receptive and overall. - Kansas Commission for the Deaf and Hard of Hearing: Full and current registration; KQAS (Kansas Quality Assurance Screening) 4.0 minimum on EITHER interpretation or transliteration The KCDHH supervision plan is only accepted for ESSE or EIPA scores of 3.0 or more. - RID (Registry of Interpreters for the Deaf): NIC (National Interpreter Certification) or Ed:K-12, current membership. - Missouri Interpreter License, Advanced or Master/Comprehensive only. - Certifications by other states may be accepted, must be current. - A two-year Professional-Development Plan is available twice for from KCDHH to allow interpreters who scored at least a 3.0 on the EIPA, or on both sections of the ESSE, to allow them to be reimbursed as professionals while developing their skills to the needed levels.